DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

                 check ``Status bar enabled``

                 Select ``Configure Status Bar``
-                    Configure what you want to display, I use the following:
+                    Configure what you want to display by dragging the modules down, I use the following:

-                        cpu
+                        CPU

-                        ram
+                        RAM

                         Auto-Rainbow -> Light Colors

-                Advanced
+                        Select ``Advanced``
                             change the background color (use color picker and pick color of iterm window) Settings
         Appearance
             change the ``Status bar location`` to 'Bottom'.